rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> AllChem.MMFFOptimizeMolecule(m2)
 0

 Note the calls to `Chem.AddHs()` in the examples above.
-By default RDKit molecules do not have H atoms explicity present in the graph, but they are important for getting realistic geometries, so they generally should be added.
+By default RDKit molecules do not have H atoms explicitly present in the graph, but they are important for getting realistic geometries, so they generally should be added.
+They can always be removed afterwards if necessary with a call to `Chem.RemoveHs()`.

 With the RDKit, multiple conformers can also be generated using the two different embedding methods.
 In both cases this is simply a matter of